717 Positions Filled Permanently

 717.3 Promotion

-A promotion is the permanent assignment with or without relocation of an employee to an established position with a higher level than the employee’s previous position, or to an established position with a higher than equivalent level in another schedule (see ELM 413, Promotion to Nonbargaining Unit Positions).
-Restrictions on the promotion, or recommendation for promotion, of immediate relatives of nonbargaining employees are set forth in Chapter 5.
+A promotion is the permanent assignment with or without relocation of an employee to an established position with a higher level than the employee’s previous position, or to an established position with a higher than equivalent level in another schedule (see ELM section 413, Promotion to Nonbargaining Unit Positions).
+Restrictions on the promotion, or recommendation for promotion, of immediate relatives of nonbargaining employees are described in Chapter 5.
 The following policies apply to promotion:

 1. Promotion to a bargaining position.
-General principles governing promotions to bargaining positions are contained in the applicable collective bargaining agreement (see 72, Bargaining Positions).
+General principles governing promotions to bargaining positions are contained in the applicable collective bargaining agreement.
+(See 72, Bargaining Positions.)

-717.31 Competitive Procedures
+717.32 Competitive Procedures

 Except as otherwise indicated, competitive procedures apply to all permanent promotions.

-717.32 Exceptions to Competitive Procedures
+717.33 Exceptions to Competitive Procedures

 The following promotion actions are exempted from competitive promotion procedures: